jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-04-23-notes-on-notes.md

 bullet method is treating your daily logs as a kind of structured log that gets processed once it has reached a certain size.

+Not a lot of people talk about the bullet journal using this sort of language.
 People who post their journals publicly are spending a lot of time on form rather than function, which is fine from an athestic point of view, but rather against the spirit which motivates the use of a bullet journal methodology.
-In practice, it is great for controlling attention and keeping track of things when there is little time available to do so.
-So most public discussion of the bullet journal doesn't tend to meditate on this aspect.
+In practice, the Bullet Journal isn't so great for art.
+It is great for controlling attention and keeping track of things when there is little time available to do so.
+So most public discussion of the bullet journal doesn't tend to meditate on this aspect and a lot of people confuse using the bullet journal method with drawing pretty pictures.

 Basically what I'm trying to get at is that if you're using the bullet journaling methodology, you shouldn't adopt an inbox methodology, but if you are using the inbox technique it is probably worthwhile to upgrade your inbox by transitioning to a bullet journal.
 If you don't take any notes at all though, this is a place to start.
+Critically, don't be confused by why you are using the system.
+People will draw pretty pictures and because they are pretty that is what you will see from people using the Bullet Journal, but that isn't the point of the Bullet Journal.

-It is the place to start, because you have to be real time before you can handle thinking well over longer time periods.
+You have to be real time before you can handle being non-real time.
+So I covered the speed aspect of note taking first.
+Now I'm going to move on to getting more and more value from your notes over time.

-## How To Take Smarter Notes

-How To Take Smarter Notes: 10 Principles to Revolutionize Your Note-Taking and Writing is a book by Sönke Ahrens.
+[How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers](smarter) is a book by Sönke Ahrens.
 It is the best book I've encountered on the subject of note taking.
 Sönke is one of the authors who realizes that our mediums are part of the thinking process, though like many, he limits this idea that our environments are thinking environments to just the idea that our writing is our thinking environment.
-></a>

 This is a common error: mediums have natural incentives and incentives control behavior.
 So mediums end up influence what is produced within them.
 They aren't neutral.
 Since in practice writing has better incentives for thinking, it is the natural medium for good thinking.
 People recognize this and end up thinking that writing is thinking.
-In reality, all our interactions with the environment are a part of thinking, writing just tends to be better thinking and other mediums tenOne aspect of the bullet journal methodology which I consider it's greatest strength and advantage. ng this error.
-He encourages a graph-structure for note taking.
-This implicitly crosses the medium divide between writing and the web.
+In reality, all our interactions with the environment are a part of thinking, writing just tends to be better thinking and other mediums tend to corrupt it.

 What the book is really about though isn't so much note taking in general as it is a specific note taking strategy.
 To oversimplify for the sake of communicating the main idea, there was a person who was not formally educated who innovated in the methodology that he used to take notes.
 This innovation led to his notes becoming such a powerful tool that he leveraged them to produce upwards of fifty books.
 So great was the enhancement to his productivity that it stood out notably and became an object of study based on the merit of its enhancement.